elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 > To setup two independent clusters the following must be changed manually:
 >
 > 1. the kind-config/local-cluster-profile must not bind the ingress controller to the same address, and
-> 1. the node-local-dns config must be updated to point towards the correct clusters.
+> 1. the node-local-dns/local-resolve config must be updated to point towards the correct clusters.

 > [!tip]
 > Since local clusters are effectively ephemeral they can pull a lot of images and `kind` has no build in system to manage images.